 - 10 credits overlap with MBV9200BTS – Molecular Medicine in Cancer and Immunology (discontinued)

-The course is given as a two-weeks intensive course with 60 hours of lectures, demonstrations and student presentations.
-In addition, preparations, reading of selected reviews, preparation of own presentation, and journal (see below) with summaries of all talks are stipulated to amount to 75 to 90 hours.
+The course is given as a two-weeks intensive course with 60 hours of lectures as well as a poster session where all participants are expected to present a poster.
+In addition, preparations, reading of selected reviews, preparation of own poster and journal (see below) with summaries of 75% of the talks + evaluation of 2 posters are stipulated to amount to 75 to 90 hours.

-The course consists of a series of lectures and student seminars.
+The course consists of a series of lectures and a poster session.
 In addition the students are required to write a daily journal: Here the students are to write brief summaries of and comments to the lectures held during the course.
-The lectures, the student’s seminars and the journal are mandatory.
+The lectures, the student’s poster session and the journal are mandatory.

 Most of the topics are presented in a way that the first lecture introduces the field from the basic science point of view followed by a lecture that focuses on more clinical relevant aspects of the same topic.
 We also include some lectures that cover modern techniques and approaches in translational medicine.

-You have to participate at the lectures, give a presentation during the student seminar and write a journal during the whole course.
-The journal shall consist of daily summaries of and comments to the lectures and will be reviewed and evaluated.
-Participation at the lectures, the student presentation and the journal are together basis for the evaluation of the students.
+You have to participate at the lectures, participate and present during the student poster session and write a journal covering a summary of 75% of the course lectures in addition to an evaluation of two posters (not including your own poster).
+The journal shall consist of daily summaries of and comments to the lectures as well as an evaluation of two of the presented posters and will be reviewed and evaluated.
+Participation at the lectures, the student poster session and the journal are together basis for the evaluation of the students.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.

 An external auditor regularly evaluates the academic quality of the course, including the form of exam used on the course.